 Lithograph of New York City’s Chatham Square in 1858

-An illustrative engraving of Jefferson Market on 6th Avenue, designed by architects Frederick Clark Withers and Calvert Vaux.
+An illustrative engraving of the original Market on 6th Avenue.

 A Visual History of Mannahatta to New Amsterdam up to Present Day.